uq-seven-up/neverland/README.md

 ### YOU MUST DO THIS AT LEAST ONCE THE VERY FIRST TIME YOU CHECKOUT THE SOURCE CODE.

+For development you MUST create the following file:

+`./packages/client-screen/.env.local`

+File contents:
+`REACT_APP_NEVERMIND_API_BASE=http://localhost:3080/api`

+If you do NOT generate this file then client applications will contact the production REST API.

 #### Windows
 `./build.bat`